MiladAhmadiRepo/smart_ix/README.md

 The data layer is also contains the real implementations of the abstraction in the domain layer including the repositories, so we define the interface (abstracted class) in the domain layer.. then we implement that class in the data layer and this is useful because we have the ability to change or add multiple implementations without interacting with the Domain layer.

-repositories returns entities and not models, because the contract written inside the Domain layer, and with that.. we can say that the Data layer depends on Domain layer.
+the repositories returns entities and not models, because the contract written inside the Domain layer, and with that.. we can say that the Data layer depends on Domain layer.

 Presentation Layer